 Grants, Awards & Residencies

-2012 Swing Space Residency, Lower Manhattan Cultural Council, New York, US
+2012 Swing Space Residency, Lower Manhattan Cultural Council, New York, USA

-2012 Grant for Artist in Residence Abroad Program, Arts Council Korea, Seoul, KR
+2012 Grant for Artist in Residence Abroad Program, Arts Council Korea, Seoul, South Korea

 Visual Haikus Giving Shape to Space, Tulika B., On Art And Aesthetics – 2017.